IppClub/YarnFlow/README.md

 For more information about the Dora SSR game engine project, please visit [Dora SSR on GitHub](https://github.com/ippclub/dora-ssr).

+And there is a visual novel framework built on top of Dora SSR showing the power of YarnFlow, you can visit [Dora Story](https://github.com/ippclub/dora-story) for more information.

 ## Key Features

 - **Simple Integration:** Easily integrate interactive narratives into your Lua projects.